microsoft/GraphEngine/doc/Config/config-v2.md

 `trinity.xml`.
 When a Graph Engine instance is initialized, it will automatically load the default configuration file, unless `TrinityConfig.LoadConfig(...)` is explicitly called.
-The file can contain both the configuration settings for a single machine or a cluster of machines.
+The file can contain configuration settings for a single machine and/or a cluster of machines.

 ### Root Node

 The root node is always `Trinity`.
 There must be exactly one root node.
 The root node has an optional attribute `ConfigVersion`.

 <table class="tableblock frame-all grid-all spread">
 <colgroup>